-[13A] Rule 4.1(b) requires a disclosure when necessary to avoid assisting a client's criminal or fraudulent act, if such disclosure will not violate this Rule 1.6.

-[14] Paragraph (b) permits disclosure only to the extent the lawyer reasonably believes the disclosure is necessary to accomplish one of the purposes specified.
+- [13A] Rule 4.1(b) requires a disclosure when necessary to avoid assisting a client's criminal or fraudulent act, if such disclosure will not violate this Rule 1.6. - [14] Paragraph (b) permits disclosure only to the extent the lawyer reasonably believes the disclosure is necessary to accomplish one of the purposes specified.
 Where practicable, the lawyer should first seek to persuade the client to take suitable action to obviate the need for disclosure.
 In any case, a disclosure adverse to the client's interest should be no greater than the lawyer reasonably believes necessary to accomplish the purpose.
-If the disclosure will be made in connection with a judicial proceeding, the disclosure should be made in a manner that limits access to the information to the tribunal or other persons having a need to know it and appropriate protective orders or other arrangements should be sought by the lawyer to the fullest extent practicable.

-[15] Paragraph (b) permits but does not require the disclosure of information relating to a client's representation to accomplish the purposes specified in paragraphs (b)(1) through (b)(6).
+If the disclosure will be made in connection with a judicial proceeding, the disclosure should be made in a manner that limits access to the information to the tribunal or other persons having a need to know it and appropriate protective orders or other arrangements should be sought by the lawyer to the fullest extent practicable. - [15] Paragraph (b) permits but does not require the disclosure of information relating to a client's representation to accomplish the purposes specified in paragraphs (b)(1) through (b)(7).
 In exercising the discretion conferred by this Rule, the lawyer may consider such factors as the nature of the lawyer's relationship with the client and with those who might be injured by the client, the lawyer's own involvement in the transaction and factors that may extenuate the conduct in question.
-A lawyer's decision not to disclose as permitted by paragraph (b) does not violate this Rule.
-Disclosure may be required, however, by other Rules.
-Some Rules require disclosure only if such disclosure would be permitted by paragraph (b).
-For example, Rule 4.1(b) requires a lawyer to disclose material facts to third persons when disclosure is necessary to avoid assisting a criminal or fraudulent act by a client, unless disclosure is prohibited by Rule 1.6.
-See also Rules 1.2(d), 8.1 and 8.3.
-Other rules permit or require disclosure regardless of whether such disclosure is permitted by this Rule.
-For example, Rule 1.13(c) permits certain disclosures even when such disclosures would otherwise be prohibited by this Rule.
-And, Rule 3.3, requires disclosure in some circumstances regardless of whether such disclosure is permitted by this Rule.
-See Rule 3.3(c).

-Acting Competently to Preserve Confidentiality

-[16] A lawyer must act competently to safeguard information relating to the representation of a client against inadvertent or unauthorized disclosure by the lawyer or other persons who are participating in the representation of the client or who are subject to the lawyer's supervision.
-See Rules 1.1, 5.1 and 5.3.

-[17] When transmitting a communication that includes information relating to the representation of a client, the lawyer must take reasonable precautions to prevent the information from coming into the hands of unintended recipients.
-This duty, however, does not require that the lawyer use special security measures if the method of communication affords a reasonable expectation of privacy.
-Special circumstances, however, may warrant special precautions.
-Factors to be considered in determining the reasonableness of the lawyer's expectation of confidentiality include the sensitivity of the information and the extent to which the privacy of the communication is protected by law or by a confidentiality agreement.
-A client may require the lawyer to implement special security measures not required by this Rule or may give informed consent to the use of a means of communication that would otherwise be prohibited by this Rule.

-Former Client

-[18] The duty of confidentiality continues after the client-lawyer relationship has terminated.
-See Rule 1.9(c)(2).
-See Rule 1.9(c)(1) for the prohibition against using such information to the disadvantage of the former client.
+A lawyer's decision not to disclose as permitted by paragraph (b) does not violate this Rule. - [15A] The interrelationships between this Rule and Rules 1.2(d), 1.13, 3.3, 4.1, 8.1, and 8.3, and among those rules, are complex and require careful study by lawyers in order discharge their sometimes conflicting obligations to clients and the courts, and more generally, to our system of justice.
+The fact that disclosure is permitted, required, or prohibited under one rule does not end the inquiry.
+A lawyer must determine whether and under what circumstances other rules or other law permit, require, or prohibit disclosure.
+While disclosure under this Rule is always permissive, other rules or law may require disclosure.
+For example, Rule 3.3 requires disclosure of certain information (such as a lawyer's knowledge of the offer or admission of false evidence) even if this Rule would otherwise not permit that disclosure.
+In addition, Rule sets forth the circumstances under which organization representing an may disclose information, regardless of whether this Rule permits that disclosure.
+By contrast, Rule 4.1 requires disclosure to a third party of material facts when disclosure is necessary to avoid assisting a criminal or fraudulent act by a client, unless that disclosure would violate this Rule.
+See also Rule 1.2(d) (prohibiting a lawyer from counseling or assisting a client in conduct the lawyer knows is criminal or fraudulent).
+Similarly, Rule 8.1(b) requires certain disclosures in bar admission and attorney disciplinary proceedings and Rule 8.3 requires disclosure of certain violations of the Rules of Professional Conduct, except where this Rule does not permit those disclosures.

-RULE 1.7: CONFLICT OF INTEREST: CURRENT CLIENTS
+RULE 1.7.
+CONFLICT OF INTEREST: CURRENT CLIENTS